Tatine-Fraxter23/Flutter/README.md

 samples, guidance on mobile development, and a full API reference.

 > [!NOTE]
-> Content of this repository is mainly for school capstone only.
+> This repository is made by one freshman and one sophomore, expect chaotic compilation in the content.